lfbraz/azure-mlops/azureml/README.md

 # Azure MLOps - Release Pipeline
-In this tutorial we will demonstrate how to configure Azure Devops to create a MLOps Release Pipeline using models created in Azure Machine Learning.
-In this example we will deploy two endpoints that consume an already trained model registered in an Azure Machine Learning Workspace.
+In this tutorial, I will demonstrate how to configure Azure DevOps to create an MLOps Release Pipeline using models created in Azure Machine Learning.
+In this example, we will deploy two endpoints that consume an already trained model registered in an Azure Machine Learning Workspace.

 ## Create MLOps Release Pipelines using [Azure Devops](https://dev.azure.com/) and [Azure Machine Learning](https://azure.microsoft.com/pt-br/services/machine-learning/)